johnandersen777/johnandersen777.github.io/content/tm.md

 ## Game Plan 🥋

 - Mantra Loop: *Use the system to fight the system*
+  - A free world is a world free to do [God's good will](/a_guide_to_good/)
+  - We will use the UN's Global Digital Compact as our vector to implement Matthew 6:24.
+We'll ensure the online platform information gateway is either implemented by or rivaled and superseded by an open architecture / implementation which prevents deception and inequality.
 - Funding Model: [Value Chain Analysis + Alignment Proposals](https://github.com/dffml/dffml/blob/main/CONTRIBUTING.md#measuring-alignment)
 - [Water & Power](#water-and-power)
 - [Food & Housing](#food-and-housing)